Car dashboard lights explained: what shouldn’t be ignored?

 Master warning light

 The master warning light usually comes on with an additional notification on the screen.
-This light suggests that there’s a problem with one of your vehicle’s systems.
-It’s recommended to consult professional mechanic to identify problems before any damage is done to your car.
+This light suggests that there's a problem with one of your vehicle's systems.
+It's recommended to consult a professional mechanic to identify problems before your car is damaged.

 Seatbelt indicator light